 | VA/GI Bill eligible | Yes (at VA-approved schools like CIAT) | Yes |

-In IT, this typically means hands-on training in networking, cybersecurity, software development, or IT administration, along with preparation for industry certification exams that employers recognize and require.
+In IT, that typically means hands-on training in networking, cybersecurity, software development, or systems administration, paired with preparation for industry certification exams that employers actively screen for.

 A Bachelor of Science in Information Technology, Cybersecurity, or Computer Science from an accredited university is the traditional educational path into tech careers.
-These programs typically require 120–130 credit hours and span four years of full-time study.
+These programs typically require 120–130 credit hours spread across four years of full-time study.

 | Cost Factor | Trade School / Tech College | 4-Year University |